henriquesdias/weather-wise/README.md

    npm i
 ```

 4. Create a .env file at the root of the project and fill it in according to the .env.example file.
 In this case, the "VITE_API_KEY" variable should be the key that you get in the first step.
-Example:

 5. Run script